What CPG Brands Can Learn From Transaction Data

 Can transaction data replace panel data entirely?

-How does basket composition analysis help brand strategy?
+How does basket composition change brand strategy?